valentin-mereau/YouTube-Exclusion-List-Builder/README.md

-# YouTube Made For Kids Checker
+# YouTube Exclusion List Builder

 This project aim to help digital marketing professional to improve their Google Ads placements on YouTube campaign.
-It's always frustrating to see part of campaign budget going to videos with kid content.
+It's always frustrating to see part of campaign budget going to videos with kid content, undesired topic like music or wrong spoken language.
 Unfortunately exclusion list available online are not the most reliable and up to date.

 This graphic user interface will help you to build along your campaign custom YouTube channel exclusion list.